James Caan: Alleged links to organized crime

+In 1982, according to a conversation intercepted by the FBI between Caan and mobster Anthony Fiato, Caan requested that Fiato beat up actor Joe Pesci over Pesci failing to pay an $8,000 bill to a hotel.

+Political views

-Caan supported Donald Trump during the 2016 United States presidential election.
+Caan supported Donald Trump during the 2016 and 2020 United States presidential elections.

 Death

-On July 6, 2022, Caan died at Ronald Reagan UCLA Medical Center in Los Angeles from a heart attack caused by coronary artery disease; he was 82.
+On July 6, 2022, Caan died at Ronald Reagan UCLA Medical Center in Los Angeles, at the age of 82, from a heart attack caused by coronary artery disease.
 At the time of his death, he also had chronic obstructive pulmonary disease and congestive heart failure.
 He was buried at Eden Memorial Park Cemetery.

-Tributes to Caan were paid by Rob Reiner, Francis Ford Coppola, Barbra Streisand, Al Pacino, Robert De Niro, Talia Shire, Robert Duvall, and Will Ferrell among others.
+Tributes to Caan were paid by Rob Reiner, Francis Ford Coppola, Barbra Streisand, Al Pacino, Robert De Niro, Talia Shire, Robert Duvall, Kathy Bates, Will Ferrell, and Marsha Mason, among others.

+In 2021, Caan was announced to be a member of the cast of Coppola's longtime passion project Megalopolis.
+Caan petitioned Coppola for a cameo appearance as he saw this film as his potential swan song, leading Coppola to create Nush "The Fixer" Berman for Caan.
+After Caan's death, Dustin Hoffman offered to take over the role and was cast.